theramiyer/blog/content/post/2021/covid-and-high-orac-foods.md

 You see how this is going farther and farther away from coronavirus.
 But hang in there and read on.

 In other words, an oxidant is a chemical molecule that "steals" an electron, leading to an oxidation reaction.
-In chemistry, we call this process an increase in the oxidation state (or gaining of oxygen).
+In chemistry, we call this process an increase in the oxidation state (or “gaining of oxygen”).

 For example, rusting of iron is an oxidation reaction, and spraying WD-40 on rusted iron is a reduction reaction.